-3The intuition of two offsetting forces has been present in discussions of the effect of UI on job quality (For instance, see Addison and Blackburn (2000), Degen and Lalive (2013), and Schmieder et al. (2013)).
+&lt;sup>3The intuition of two offsetting forces has been present in discussions of the effect of UI on job quality (For instance, see Addison and Blackburn (2000), Degen and Lalive (2013), and Schmieder et al. (2014)).
 For example, Addison and Blackburn (2000) mention: "we tend to expect reservation wages to decline with spell length ... as a result of stigmatization or human capital depreciation effects.
 Such effects may counter the prediction of rising postunemployment wages with receipt of unemployment insurance.
 But the general presumption that UI will elevate reservation wages and lead to relatively higher postunemployment wages as a result of better job matches would appear to be robust and to provide a means of discriminating between the labor-leisure and search models of UI."
-Our theory formalizes these offsetting positive UI non-employment elasticity, the result of UI causing recipients to both search less and to become more selective (the search and selectivity margins).
-This implies that a stronger search margin leads to a more prominent negative force, without affecting the positive counterpart in our model, and thus reduces the total UI wage effect.4
+Our theory formalizes these offsetting forces, demonstrates their endogeneity, states the fundamental parameters that determine their balance, and shows that the UI wage effect can be negative.